-Located east of Knaresborough, this proposal is backed by tbe local chamber of commerce.
+Located east of Knaresborough, this proposal is backed by tbe local chamber of commerce and developers

 Located west of Huddersfield, this proposal was ruled out in the New Stations Study because it had a number of operational and construction issues.
 There were two sites considered in the New Stations Study.